Freenove/Freenove_Ultimate_Starter_Kit_for_ESP8266/docs/source/fnk0073/codes/Python/27_RFID.rst

     **SoftSPI.write_readinto(write_buf, read_buf):** Write the bytes from write_buf while reading into read_buf.
     The buffers can be the same or different, but both buffers must have the same length.
 Returns None.

-Project 27.2RFID Read and Write
+Project RFID Read and Write
 ***************************************

 In this project, we will do reading and writing operations to the card.